crachecode/Botphobic/README.md

 ## Features

-Botphobic implements 4 different techniques that are all individually activable and non intrusive :
+Botphobic implements 4 different tests that are all individually activable and non intrusive :

 * **_Encrypted timestamp_** will check that 4 seconds to 2 hours have elapsed during the form filling.
 * **_Honeypot_** ensures that some hidden inputs will not be filled.